johnfactotum/foliate-js/README.md

 await view.goTo(/* path, section index, or CFI */)
 ```

+See the [online demo](https://johnfactotum.github.io/foliate-js/reader.html) for a more advanced example.

 ### Security

+EPUB books can contain [scripted content](https://www.w3.org/TR/epub/#sec-scripted-content) (i.e. JavaScript in the e-book), which is potentially dangerous, and is not supported by this library because

-Scripting is not supported, as it is currently impossible to do so securely due to the content being served from the same origin (using `blob:` URLs).
+- It is currently impossible to do so securely due to the content being served from the same origin (using `blob:` URLs).

-Furthermore, while the renderers do use the `sandox` attribute on iframes, it is useless, as it requires `allow-scripts` due to a WebKit bug: https://bugs.webkit.org/show_bug.cgi?id=218086.
+- Due to [WebKit Bug 218086](https://bugs.webkit.org/show_bug.cgi?id=218086), the `allow-scripts` attribute is required on iframes, which renders iframe sandbox useless.

 It is therefore imperative that you use [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to block all scripts except `'self'`.
 An EPUB file for testing can be found at https://github.com/johnfactotum/epub-test.

 > [!CAUTION]
-> Do NOT use this library without CSP unless you completely trust the content you're rendering or can block scripts by other means.
+> Do NOT use this library (or any other e-book library, for that matter) without CSP unless you completely trust the content you're rendering or can block scripts by other means.

 ### The Main Interface for Books